Luisrosario2604/Chess/README.md

 #### Letters

-The letters used for the backup or in the getBoardInformation() function are these
+Letters used in the txt file and getBoardInformation() function :

 French Name | French letter | English Name| English letter | Figurine
 ------------ | ------------- | ------------- | ------------- | -------------